polywrap/documentation/src/docs/tutorials/advanced/interfaces/interface-instances.md

 title: Interface instances
 ---

-Interface modules can be instantiated in a Wasm wrapper, agnostic to any concrete implementation.
+Interface modules can be instantiated in a Wasm wrap, agnostic to any concrete implementation.

 ## Instantiating an interface

-After an interface is imported in your [Wrapper Schema](/concepts/wrap-schema), you can update the generated classes with the Polywrap CLI's [`codegen`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli#codegen--g) command.
+After an interface is imported in your [Wrap Schema](/concepts/wrap-schema), you can update the generated classes with the Polywrap CLI's [`codegen`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli#codegen--g) command.
-You will then be able to import the interface module in your wrapper.
+You will then be able to import the interface module in your wrap.

-To instantiate an interface module, you must provide a URI that resolves to a wrapper that implements the interface.
+To instantiate an interface module, you must provide a URI that resolves to a wrap that implements the interface.

 ```typescript
 import { MyInterface_Module, Args_foo } from "./wrap";